Overview

 Peru's dry season is the busiest time for tourism, given there's no rain and the skies are clear for hiking and sightseeing in the mountains.
 This is also when North and South Americans and Europeans have their summer vacations, so be sure to book your tours and accommodations a few months in advance if you’re visiting during this time.

 That said, the best time to go is somewhat different depending on the region.
-Read more here
+Read more here.

 Chat with a local specialist who can help organize your trip.

 What's the currency and exchange rate?
-Can I use U.S. dollars?
+Can I use US dollars?
 Are there ATMs readily available?

 The Peruvian unit of currency is the sol.
 At the time of writing, it was trading 3.24 Peruvian soles to the dollar.
 Unlike Ecuador, most businesses in Peru are unlikely to accept dollars as forms of payment (although some may).
 Because of Peru's status as a major tourism destination, ATMs are ubiquitous.
 Combine that with the universal standard of EMV smart-chip credit cards, and withdrawing cash and making purchases by card is easy and safe.

-What is the food like in Peru?
+What's the food like in Peru?

-To learn about food in Peru, check out this article
+To learn about food in Peru, check out this article.

-Is Peru a good family destination?
+Is Peru a family-friendly destination?

 Yes!
 Peru is suitable for both kids and adults.
-There are lots of family-friendly activities to enjoy, from visiting llama farms to sandboarding and kayaking, and from learning to build with adobe materials to cooking in clay ovens and making chocolate.
+There are lots of family-friendly activities to enjoy, from visiting llama farms to sandboarding and kayaking and from learning to build with adobe materials to cooking in clay ovens and making chocolate.
 For more information, this article has more tips for family travel in Peru.

-Peru uses 220 volts, but typically plugs are shaped the same as in North America—two flat prongs.
-So you won't need an adapter, but if your appliances run at 110 volts (likely, but always doublecheck), you'll need to bring a converter to avoid frying the device.
+Peru uses 220 volts, but typically, plugs are shaped the same as in North America—two flat prongs.
+So you won't need an adapter, but if your appliances run at 110 volts (likely, but always double-check), you'll need to bring a converter to avoid frying the device.

 Should I spend time in Lima?